Eagle Creek (Burnaby): Course

 Eagle Creek begins as many tiny streams that drain the west and southwest sides of Burnaby Mountain.
 The lands on the mountain are protected as part of the Burnaby Mountain Conservation Area.
 Below the protected area, those tributaries of Eagle Creek that emerge from the forest flow through land that has been developed for residential purposes.
 At times the creek is culverted, at times it is channelized, and at other times it is allowed to flow almost freely.
 Here the dominant flora are those typical of disturbed sites in the Fraser Valley.

 The various tributaries are gathered together above and below Squint Lake, on lands which are currently the site of the Burnaby Mountain Golf Course.
 The collected waters of Eagle Creek are culverted under Broadway, and descend from the culvert into a deep ravine that runs uninterrupted to the Lougheed Highway.
 Aside from a service road at the bottom, and some concrete stormwater management infrastructure, the ravine is undeveloped.
-The flora there includes many of the same plants found on the mountain, with the exception of some of the more sensitive species, and with the addition of some exotics that have presumably escaped from residential properties along the upper edge.
+The flora there include many of the same plants found on the mountain, with the exception of some of the more sensitive species, and with the addition of some exotics that have presumably escaped from residential properties along the upper edge.

 Below the highway, Eagle Creek runs through Charles Rummel Park, and then once again enters a residential zone, where it is mostly channelized, and occasionally culverted.
 Below Winston Street, the creek enters Warner Loat Park, where it flows in a bed that parallels Piper Avenue all the way into Burnaby Lake Regional Park.
 Once in the park, the waters of the creek do not have far to go until they are poured into Burnaby Lake, a short walk south of the Nature House.